elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 The two suggested amendments will be proposed and voted upon at a subsequent meeting.

-The President then read a letter from Miss [Charlotte Dellacklot] Thompson, the very efficient Treasurer of the Club, resigning her office, giving us her reason that she was about to begin a regular collegiate course of study, and had gone to enter Bryn Mawr College.
+The President then read a letter from Miss [Charlotte de Macklot] Thompson, the very efficient Treasurer of the Club, resigning her office, giving us her reason that she was about to begin a regular collegiate course of study, and had gone to enter Bryn Mawr College.
 A further letter to Mrs. [Francese Litchfield] Turnbull was read, sending vouchers and letters from her bankers to the President and first Vice President.
 The President said that this vacancy might now be regularly filled, but that the whole question of Miss Thompson's successor could be deferred until the meeting of next Tuesday.

 Mrs. Turnbull then announced that the first article of the programme related to a subject about which we shall certainly hear much during the coming year.
 It was a reading by Mrs. [Alice Emma Sauerwein] Lord from her "Drama of Christopher Columbus",--the Man of Destiny."
 She read parts of the 3rd and 5th Acts of her Drama.[^Vision] First, showing Columbus before the Junta at Grenada, pleading for the means and the authority to carry out his great ideas, and plans "for the glory of the nation and the Church."
 Also, a love scene between Columbus and Beatrice Enriquez,--in a Moorish mosque, turned Christian Church,--in the midst of which the Queen sends to demand his presence immediately; and the conflict is depicted between love and ambition.
 Then Columbus is shown before Ferdinand and Isabella, defending the theory of the spherical shape
 [^Vision]: Lord published her play under the title _A Vision's Quest_ in 1899 with  Cushing & Company, Baltimore.
 [Full-text available online at Archive.org](https://archive.org/details/visionsquest00lord).